Fuji versus 3rd Party NP-W126/S

 The genuine OEM NP-W126/S battery was designed around the Panasonic NCA673440 prismatic lithium-ion cell. (“Prismatic” differentiates the shape from cylindrical and pouch type cells).

-The cell’s rounded edges lead to more uniform heat distribution during charging and discharging, compared to an all-sides-flat prismatic form.
 There are two of these cells in each battery.
 For reference, this cell has a volumetric energy density of 0.47 Watt-hours per cm³, and a gravimetric energy density of 0.213 Watt-hours per gram.

 Recognition of the dual cell nature of this battery will be important for understanding some of the “capacity” concepts, and will help avoid some specification misunderstandings.